askmike/gekko/docs/installation/installing_gekko_on_windows.md

 # Installing Gekko on windows

 ### Note:
 #### Windows does not natively support TA-lib.
+We are currently working on implenting the Tulip Indicators Library, which will provide similar functionality (see [#708](https://github.com/askmike/gekko/issues/708)).
-If you want to use TA-lib, see "Installing Gekko on Windows with bash on Windows 10"
+#### For advanced users only: If you want to use TA-lib on Windows, see "Installing Gekko on Windows with bash on Windows 10"

 Here is a youtube video I made that shows exactly how to set up Gekko: